jeff5/very-slow-jython/docs/src/site/sphinx/architecture/object-implementation.rst

 ..  note:: Code examples need updating after the change that this
     text describes.

+The implementation of object type in CPython depends on a pointer in every ``PyObject`` to a ``PyTypeObject``, in which a two-level table structure gives operational meaning, by means of a pointer to function, to each of the fundamental operations that any object could, in principle, support.

 In the CPython ``PyTypeObject``, some slots are directly in the type object (e.g. ``tp_repr``),